KvXbyte/trace_output-portfolio-/netflow_dossier[wireshark]/README.md

-# 🌐 netflow_dossier[wireshark]
+🌐 **netflow_dossier[wireshark]**

-Packet capture dissections and protocol analysis exercises.

-Peering into the streams to uncover patterns, anomalies, and hidden signals.
+Packet captures, analysis notes, and study materials from Wireshark explorations.

+Dissect the flow — understand the noise.

+## Subfolders

+- `captures`: Saved packet captures and screenshots.
+- `analysis`: Notes and findings from traffic analysis.
+- `resources`: Cheat sheets and quick references.